-High pressure gas is produced from the Dingo wells and transported via pipeline the Dingo Processing facility at Brewer Estate near Alice Springs where the water and hydrocarbon condensates are removed.
-The pressure is dropped during the conditioning process to meet customer requirements.
+High pressure gas is produced from the Dingo wells and transported via pipeline to the Dingo processing facility at Brewer Estate near Alice Springs.
+From there, water and hydrocarbon condensates are removed and the pressure is reduced during the conditioning process to meet customer requirements.

 Description and Geology

 Gas was discovered in 1985 in the Neoproterozoic Arumbera A1 Sandstone during drilling of Dingo 1.
 Four wells have been drilled on the structure with Dingo 4 being drilled into the water leg.
 The structure is 11 km by 5.6 km and not completely filled to spill.
 The productive reservoir is at a depth of approximately 3,000 metres subsurface.

-The Dingo Gas Field Development, completed in April 2015, comprised the construction of wellhead facilities, gathering pipelines, gas conditioning facilities, a 50 km gas pipeline (Pipeline Licence PL 30) to Brewer Estate in Alice Springs, compression and custody transfer metering facilities.
+The Dingo Gas Field Development, completed in April 2015, comprised the construction of wellhead facilities, gathering pipelines, compression, a 50 km gas pipeline (Pipeline Licence PL 30) to Brewer Estate in Alice Springs with gas conditioning and custody transfer metering facilities.
 It was designed to service a gas sale contract with Territory Generation, now Power and Water Corporation.